AIR25-CheckThat-Group1/CheckThat-ScientificClaimSourceRetrieval/README.md

 # Subtask 4b (Scientific Claim Source Retrieval)

+This repository contains the implementation of various experimental approaches for the Scientific Claim Source Retrieval task.
+The goal is to retrieve scientific papers mentioned in social media posts (tweets) using advanced NLP and information retrieval techniques.

+## Project Overview

+This project implements and evaluates several approaches to improve the retrieval of scientific papers from social media posts:

+1. **Bi-Encoder Architecture**: A dual-encoder model using Sentence-BERT for semantic matching
+2. **Query Expansion**: Techniques to enhance tweet queries with relevant scientific terms
+3. **Multi-Hop Fusion**: Multi-step retrieval process for complex relationships
+4. **Hybrid Retrieval**: Combination of Multi-Hop Fusion and Query Expansion

+The implementation includes hyperparameter tuning and evaluation using MRR@5 metric.

+## Pre-trained Model Examinations

+### Sentence-BERT Models
+We evaluated several pre-trained Sentence-BERT models for the Bi-Encoder architecture:

+1. **all-MiniLM-L6-v2**
+2. **multi-qa-MiniLM-L6-cos-v1**
+3. **multi-qa-MiniLM-L6-dot-v1**
+4. **allenai/specter**
+5. **msmarco-distilbert-base-tas-b**
+6. **multi-qa-mpnet-base-cos-v1**

+Model Selection Criteria: Base model performance on retrieval task.

+## Hyperparameter Tuning

+1. **The effect of different learning rates and batch sizes**
+2. **The effect of different loss functions on SBERT(not fully evaluated due to performance drops, and already pre-trained with MultipleNegativesRankingLoss)**
+3. **The effect of different data augmentation methods(text cleaning)**

 Given an implicit reference to a scientific paper, i.e., a social media post (tweet) that mentions a research publication without a URL, retrieve the mentioned paper from a pool of candidate papers.

 The task is a retrieval task, where the query set contains tweets mentioning papers implicitly, and the collection set contains the pool of papers mentioned by tweets.